NilFoundation/proof-market-toolchain/gitbook-docs/market/economics.md

 ## Basic workflow

 1. A proof requester sends a request with a desired price _c\_r_ to the market.
-2. The Proof Market locks _c\_r_ tokens from the buyer's account.
+2. Proof Market locks _c\_r_ tokens from the buyer's account.
 3. Proof producers send proposals to the market with a price _c\_p <= c\_r_.
-4. The Proof Market matches the request with the proposal of the proof producer.
+4. Proof Market matches the request with the proposal of the proof producer.
 5. The proof producer generates a proof and sends it to the market.
-6. The Proof Market verifies proof and pays _c\_r - commission_ tokens to the producer.
+6. Proof Market verifies proof and pays _c\_r - commission_ tokens to the producer.
 7. The proof requester takes their proof and uses it.

 ## Orders status